bounswe/bounswe2023group5/reports/lab_report_7.md

 - Editing a review should reflect the updated content.
 - Deleting a review should remove it from the reviews section.

+### How do we test ? - Mobile
+As a mobile development team utilizing Unity and C sharp, we test manually.
+After a change is made in a branch, we run the Unity simulation and test the newly created functionalities.
+We also test the previously completed functionalities, as most of the time new functionalities are interconnected with the old.
+Before the milestones, we take builds of our application and test the application in a mobile phone, in the actual user environment.

 ## Scenarios